“How does an annuity work?”

-That’s why I tell anyone who interested in the security of annuities to never put all of their money into annuities.
+That’s why I tell anyone who is interested in the security of annuities to never put all of their money into annuities.

 Is an Annuity (Really) Right for You?

 Typically, I ask investors these questions to see if an annuity makes sense for them:

 - “How important is the protection of your principal?”

 - “How important is having a predictable income stream in retirement?”

 If you have an annuity and aren’t sure if you should continue with it (or how much you’re paying in fees), I offer a free Annuity StressTest.